 Now the thumb of one hand is hot and the other cold.
 I think it is something about the details I notice when I am walking.

 Snippets of my bad dream come in and out of my head.
 Worries: Will my knees hold out?
 Is my backpack too heavy?
-But then it is like someone is holding my hand once again, and I remember this.
+But then it is like someone is holding my hand once again, and I am reassured.

 I wasted 10 minutes looking for someone to ask the way.
 Note to self: look with more care and if in doubt, keep going forward!

-There is a bird with equally sweet tweets, intermittently, above my head; and very very loud crickets (or grasshoppers?) which are competing with the chattering mini birds.
+There is a bird with equally sweet tweets, intermittently, above my head; and very, very loud crickets which are competing with the chattering mini birds.

 At the Pointe d’Agon, one rather slow hour later, there is a soft brown bird with white stripes which flies 360 degrees around me at eye level – you know, those birds which do little, repeated, staccato swoops.